EricFedrowisch/frostmoon/README.md

 return Button --Always return class table as last thing
 ```
+### The 'init' Component Method
+Component classes can have an optional method named init.
+If defined, init is called when a component is initialized.
+It is automatically passed the same arguments used to create the component.
+This is necessary for certain function calls that would not be certain to have good references before all components have been loaded, or Löve has finished initializing ie. This is also how components can initialize their super classes.
-## Ineritance in Frostmoon Components
+### Ineritance in Frostmoon Components
-To make a component inherit from another, put an instantion function call into the
+To make a component inherit from another, use the init class function.
 ## Instantiating Components
 Once you have imported the Frostmoon module like so:
 ```